RoozbehSanaei/PyTorch-TensorFlow/index.md

 ## Fundamentals
 ### Tensors
-Both TensorFlow and PyTorch represent tensors as n-dimensional arrays of base datatypes
+Both TensorFlow and PyTorch represent tensors as n-dimensional arrays of base datatypes, in both tensors as immutable objects.

 #### Constant Tensors